-The above-mentioned Anti-Corruption Law has extensively amended Paragraph 2, Article 13 (on restrictive penalties), to state: 'Without prejudice to the provisions of Article 25, Paragraph 5, disqualification sanctions have a duration of not less than three months and not more than two years.'
+Law No. 39/2019 extensively amended Paragraph 2, Article 13 of Decree 231/2001 (on restrictive penalties), to state: 'Without prejudice to the provisions of Article 25, Paragraph 5, disqualification sanctions have a duration of not less than three months and not more than two years.'

 Publication of the conviction can be in one or more journals and include bill posting in the municipality where the entity has its main office.
 During an investigation, if requested by the public prosecutor, it is possible to impose a ban as a precautionary measure when there is a real possibility of further offences of the same nature being committed by the company.

-With regard to precautionary measures, which indicate that the entity is liable for an administrative offence and there are well-founded and specific elements suggesting there is a real danger that offences of the same nature as the one being prosecuted will be committed, the Anti-Corruption Law provided the following:
+The use of precautionary measures indicates that the entity is liable for an administrative offence and there are well-founded and specific elements suggesting there is a real danger that offences of the same nature as the one being prosecuted will be committed.
+Decree 231/2001 provides the following in relation to precautionary measures:

-- the judge determines the duration of precautionary measures, which may not exceed one year;
+- the judge determines the duration of the measures, which may not exceed one year;

-- after the sentence of first-instance conviction, the precautionary measure may have the same duration as the corresponding sanction applied with the same sentence, and the duration of the precautionary measure may not exceed one year and four months;
+- after sentencing for a first-instance conviction, the precautionary measure may have the same duration as the corresponding sanction applied with the same sentence, and the duration of the precautionary measure may not exceed one year and four months;

 - the duration of the precautionary measure must begin upon the order notification; and